 But it isn’t just Pennywise the kids have to contend with.
 There are overbearing or neglectful families, bullies, changing friendships, and unknown new feelings.
 Sometimes dubbed a coming of age tale, the filmmakers wisely chose to closely interweave such themes with the presence of Pennywise.
 The aforementioned empathy shines through because everyone has gone through one of the scariest processes of all: growing up.
 This normalcy of aging, of change, of new things completely contrasts the abnormality of Pennywise.
-The setting also contributes to this contrast; the picturesque town of Derry doesn’t initially strike one as a town haunted by centuries of despair, and this emphasises the polluting and corrupting presence of absolute evil.
+The setting also contributes to this contrast; the picturesque town of Derry doesn’t initially strike one as a town haunted by centuries of despair, and this emphasises the corrupting presence of absolute evil.

 “Bill Skarsgård truly strikes an alarming figure as Pennywise”

 The casting in this new adaptation also proved excellent.
 Bill Skarsgård truly strikes an alarming figure as Pennywise; he manipulated his tall, lanky appearance to an almost puppet-like effect, truly exhibiting the now iconic creepy clown vibe that Pennywise inhabits.
-The prosthetic work done was masterfully sinister, although much was done practically by Skarsgård himself.
+The prosthetic work was masterfully sinister, although much was done practically by Skarsgård himself.
 The kids themselves were all cast spectacularly, and the fidelity in character from book to film only further heightened my praise.

 The costume design is another area of merit.
 You get the typical eighties vibes from the children, but again it is Pennywise’s outfit which really impressed.
 It appears old and somewhat ragged, but it is the variety of different elements incorporated which help to capture his true nature.
 One of the key characteristics of Pennywise is that he is ancient; a dark entity that has been terrorising Derry every 27 years for millennia.
 The fact his costume showcases different styles from the various eras serves to highlight this, making his demonic visage even stranger.
 That and it’s just creepy full stop.